konsnos/konsnos.github.io/about.markdown

 * An Arduino weather app.
 [1](https://bitbucket.org/konsnos/arduino_wifi_weather/src/master/),[2](https://youtu.be/3M31VxNbEMs)
 * A rover with Raspberry Pi and C. [1](https://bitbucket.org/konsnos/rpi-rover/src/master/)

 I love reading fantasy and non-fantasy books.[1](https://www.goodreads.com/user/show/14902929-konstantinos-egarhos).
-If you want to talk about Warhammer 40.000 send me a message from your astropath.
+If you want to talk about Warhammer 40.000 send me a message via your astropath.

 I'm active in my local game dev scene.
 If you want to become a freelance game developer in Greece, I know it's complicated and can guide you.